Frank P. O'Hare: Entering the socialist movement

 O'Hare began to read extensively on his own at the St. Louis Public Library, took a class on economics, and attended public lectures addressing various social and political issues.
 During this process of self-directed inquiry O'Hare became acquainted with the writings of George D. Herron, a prominent Christian socialist and advocate of the Social Democratic Party of America (SDP), an organization which O'Hare joined in 1900.
 Additional socialist information was garnered from a correspondence course provided by Walter Thomas Mills.

 O'Hare was fired from his job in 1901 for attempting to aid the Machinists' Union in their organizing efforts, a termination which brought him to a new wholesale position working for Western Electric.
 The new position put O'Hare into contact with union and non-union electrical workers, many of whom were disgruntled with the economic system and receptive to O'Hare's appeals to buy copies of the Appeal to Reason, a folksy mass-circulation socialist weekly published in Southeastern Kansas.

 A St. Louis speech by SDP nominee Eugene V. Debs during the 1900 Presidential campaign further fortified O'Hare's commitment to that fledgling political organization.
 In the summer of 1901 the SDP united with a faction of the Socialist Labor Party of America to form the Socialist Party of America (SPA).
 O'Hare would remain an active member of that organization for the next thirty years.

 In August 1901 Walter Thomas Mills came to St. Louis to invite O'Hare to enroll in the International School of Socialist Economy, a socialist training school to be launched in Girard, Kansas with the financial backing of Julius Wayland, publisher of the successful Appeal to Reason.
 Graduates of the 12 week program, which emphasized public speaking, debate, grammar, and parliamentary procedure, were expected to be tapped as national organizers for the newly founded SPA.

-Another of the first 24 students at the new school that fall would be Kate Richards, the daughter of a veteran Midwestern religious and political radical.
+Another of the first 24 students at the new school that fall was Kate Richards, the daughter of a veteran Midwestern religious and political radical.
 The pair met in a classroom on October 9, 1901, and decided to marry just four days later, Frank O'Hare later recalled.
 The school's term ended on December 30, 1901 and the couple were married on New Year's Day 1902 in the Girard home of Appeal publisher Wayland, with Mills himself officiating the ceremony.

 Following a brief honeymoon the O'Hares went to work as touring organizers for the SPA, traveling from town to town throughout the Midwest and delivering public speeches in an effort to build public awareness and launch locals of the new party.
 The couple made their first home in Kansas City, Kansas.
 Frank worked at Mills' training school as an instructor and a party organizer while his wife began work as a journalist in support of the socialist cause.